 Contact - Tel: 01759 307125/307541

-Constable Burton Hall was built for Sir Marmaduke Wyvill by the celebrated architect John Carr in 1768 and this elegant Georgian house is now home to Mr and Mrs Charles Wyvill and their family.
+Constable Burton Hall was built for Sir Marmaduke Wyvill by the celebrated architect John Carr in 1768.
+An elegant Grade I listed Georgian house which remains the private home of the Wyvill family to this day.
 Enjoy the peaceful rural setting and abundant wildlife of this idyllic location.
 Wander the trails through extensive woodland and formal gardens with their stunning seasonal displays of snowdrops and daffodils.
-Throughout the open season, group tours of the Hall and Gardens are invited by prior arrangement through the Gardens office.
-Each year, on the first May Bank Holiday weekend, Constable Burton Hall plays host to a magnificent Tulip Festival, sponsored by Chelsea award winning nursery ‘Bloms Bulbs’.
+Each year, on the first May Bank Holiday weekend, Constable Burton Hall plays host to a magnificent Tulip Festival, sponsored by Chelsea award winning nursery ‘Bloms Bulbs'.
 With over 6,500 bulbs planted annually, vast expanses of flowers grace the gardens in a glorious display of colour.

 Located in a tranquil and picturesque setting steeped in history, Parcevall Hall Gardens are the largest and the only RHS and English Heritage registered gardens open to the public in the Yorkshire Dales National Park.
 The 24 acres consists of colourful and intricate formal terraces, specimen trees and shrubs collected from Western China and the Himalayas, a natural rock garden considered to be the finest of its type in Northern England, historic rose garden displaying around 200 varieties and an orchard containing old and unusual apple varieties.
 Rhododendrons thrive and there are also Woodland Trails, the Herb Garden, Camellia Walk and Chapel Garden to enjoy.
 A pure delight for lovers of gardens and a wonderful place to visit for a peaceful stroll in glorious surrounds.